 *** Yes, unwinding the body is very powerful.
 It is the move many other sports use to hit Home Runs, Throw the Discus, Javelin, Footballs, Baseballs etc. The faster you turn, the farther the ball goes.
 It is usually the hands trying to help that ruins the body’s natural ability to rotate.
 If the hands take over, the body stops rotating thinking that you’re hitting at something rather than rotating through it.
 We “Trap Impact” with our entire body mass rotating… much more reliable than just the club head being thrown by the hands.

-**** The reason I use the word stare is, I want to be looking at my target picturing what I am going to do, in rhythm, when my face looks back at the ball.
+**** The reason I use the word stare is, I want to be looking at my target picturing what I will do, in rhythm, when my face looks back at the ball.
 This technique works AWESOME.
 It is like a mental rehearsal… as long as you are looking at the target.
-If you glance at the target, then look back at the ball and picture what you want to do IT WON’T WORK!
+If you just glance at the target, then look back at the ball and try to picture what you want to do IT WON’T WORK!